databricks/unity-catalog-setup/README.md

 - Import this repo into the Databricks workspace, and use the notebooks under `quickstart_notebooks` to get familiar with Unity Catalog journeys
 - Switch to the SQL persona and use the Data Explorer to browse through the 3 level data catalogs and view tables metadata & permissions, without a running endpoint

-- **SQL Endpoints** - Under the ‘Advanced Settings’ select the ‘Preview Channel’ when creating a UC-enabled SQL endpoint
+- **SQL Endpoints** - SQL Endpoints now support Unity Catalog by default

+# Common Errors
+## User Already Exists
+- This happens if the user already exists in a different E2 Databricks account.
+Remove those users from the list of users/admins and rerun `terraform apply`.
+Check with your Databricks account on how to remediate for the users with issues